Omega-3s best kept secrets: the lesser-known benefits that meet trending consumer health concerns

 - Aiding fitness and recovery

 As consumers look to lead more active lifestyles, their awareness of the importance of healthy muscle mass, strength and functionality for overall health and quality of life has increased – and so have the number of sports nutrition solutions aimed at meeting these needs.
 Research has shown that omega-3 LCPUFAs have many benefits for the categories of sports performance, muscle recovery and cardio-respiratory fitness.
-For example, a number of studies highlight the positive effects of EPA and DHA on muscle recovery after exercise and physical activity.7,8,9,10 Further trials have reported the benefits of omega-3s on cardio-respiratory fitness, i.e. the ability of the circulatory and respiratory systems to supply oxygen to skeletal muscles during sustained physical activity.
+For example, a number of studies highlight the positive effects of EPA and DHA on muscle recovery after exercise and physical activity.7,8,9,10 Further reports indicate the benefits of omega-3s on cardio-respiratory fitness, i.e. the ability of the circulatory and respiratory systems to supply oxygen to skeletal muscles during sustained physical activity.
 This further helps boost performance, as studies have also shown that EPA and DHA can help decrease heart rate and oxygen consumption during exercise.11,12,13,14,15

 Additional research has demonstrated that omega-3 LCPUFAs may improve heart rate recovery after exercise.16,17 Similar to its effects on the immune system, it is the anti-inflammatory properties of omega-3 LCPUFAs that are gaining the most interest in this field, with omega-3 DHA and EPA supplementation thought to attenuate exercise-induced inflammation.
 Taken together with their positive influence on muscle protein synthesis, it is clear that omega-3 LCPUFAs have an important role to play in muscle health, performance and can help support active living.